About the AG’s Office

 The New Jersey Attorney General has broad oversight of the state’s legal and law enforcement matters.
 As the head of the Department of Law & Public Safety, the Attorney General supervises a wide range of Divisions, Offices, and Commissions, consisting of 2,800 uniformed officers, 600 lawyers, and thousands of other public servants.
 Generally speaking, the Attorney General’s responsibilities can be divided into five subject matters: criminal, civil, regulatory, grant-making, and juvenile rehabilitation.

 The Attorney General is the state’s chief law enforcement officer.
 As part of that responsibility, the Attorney General oversees the New Jersey State Police (NJSP), the state’s largest law enforcement agency, and the Division of Criminal Justice (DCJ), which has statewide authority to investigate and prosecute criminal offenses.
-In addition, the Attorney General oversees two specialized prosecution agencies: the Office of Insurance Fraud Prosecutor (OIFP), which investigates insurance fraud, and the Office of Public Integrity & Accountability (OPIA), which investigates public corruption and other abuses of public trust.
+In addition, the Attorney General oversees three specialized prosecution agencies: the Office of Insurance Fraud Prosecutor (OIFP), which investigates insurance fraud, and the Office of Public Integrity & Accountability (OPIA), which investigates public corruption and other abuses of public trust, and the Office of Securities Fraud and Financial Crimes Prosecutions (OSFFCP), which investigates securities and complex financial fraud crimes..

 The Attorney General also serves as the state’s chief lawyer, providing legal representation to the Office of the Governor and the state’s departments, boards, and agencies.
 The Attorney General carries out this responsibility through the Division of Law (DOL), which assigns its attorneys to represent various state entities.
 (In New Jersey, state agencies are not permitted to employ their own in-house counsel, except where explicitly permitted by law, and so DOL serves as the “sole legal adviser” for most departments.
 Florio Executive Order 6 (1990); N.J.S.A.
 52:17A-4(e).)
 In certain circumstances, including cases involving a conflict of interest, the Attorney General may retain private counsel to carry out these responsibilities.